| Overview: Apart from verbal-language communication, there is another important

 and theories of man's use of space as a specialized elaboration

+of culture.
 Four Main categories of distance:

 a) intimate distance ranging from direct contact to about 45cm.,